ess/factis/README.md

 # Wait, what does Joe love again?
 recall_fact("What does Joe love?")
-  => Trying to recall an unkown fact: 'What does Joe love?'
+  => Trying to recall an unknown fact: 'What does Joe love?'
+(RuntimeError)

+# Just to make sure it's really forgotten ...
+forget_fact("What does Joe love?")
+  => Trying to forget an unknown fact: 'What does Joe love?'
 (RuntimeError)
 # Let's just forget everything.
 clear_all_facts!